EthanHu777/PsyAdvisor/dataset/README.md

 - **New interpretation labels** for:
   🔍 Strategy selection rationale · 🧩 Reaction attribution analysis

-❗Although the `XinLing` dataset is also a public dataset, it is necessary to obtain the consent of the original authors and sign the relevant use agreement before using the data.
+❗Although the `XinLing` dataset is also public, it is necessary to obtain the consent of the original authors and sign the relevant use agreement before using the data.
+> 📩 If you need access to **XinLing** dataset, please contact _[Anqi](https://github.com/dll-wu/Client-Reactions)_ (`lianqi@westlake.edu.cn`).
 ---

 ## 🚀 Key Features